This article is Part 3 of a five-part series on Atlassian Single Sign-On. Click to read Part 1 and Part 2.

 Here’s a high-level preview.

-But if you want to learn how it works, have a look at the in-depth comparison we have prepared for you.
+But if you want to learn how it works, have a look at the in-depth comparison resolution has prepared.

-In this article we have reviewed the native SSO capabilities of Atlassian products depending on their hosting type and doubled down on what Data Center SAML SSO can do.
-We have then focused on three major requirements that cannot be solved with it: username mapping and transformations, multi-IdP setups, and user management automations.
-Finally, we have taken stock of the combined requirements and presented the best solutions for each of them.
+In this article we reviewed the native SSO capabilities of Atlassian products depending on their hosting type and doubled down on what Data Center SAML SSO can do.
+We then focused on three major requirements that cannot be solved with it: username mapping and transformations, multi-IdP setups, and user management automations.
+Finally, we took stock of the combined requirements and presented the best solutions for each of them.

-The next article will conclude the journey to your Atlassian SSO, going even deeper into how to address these requirements with resolution’s SAML Single Sign-On.
+Part 4 of this series will go even deeper into how to address these requirements with resolution’s SAML Single Sign-On.
 We will go over the implementation project of an imaginary company that has decided to migrate out of their Active Directory into a cloud Identity Provider.
 We will identify their challenges, understand the value that the implementation will create for the business, and offer reproducible how-to steps to solve their case.